CollinsIkiara/Crop-Recommender/README.md

    ```

 ## Usage
-1. Open the `Crop_Recommendation.ipynb` notebook in Jupyter.
+1. Open the `Crop Recommendation In Agriculture.ipynb` notebook in Jupyter.
 2. Run the cells in order to see the data analysis, preprocessing, model training, and evaluation steps.
 3. To make predictions with the trained model:
    ```python